josmas/MovesDiary/Readme.md

         [X] setup Spek as a unit testing framework
         [X] create the Util methods in an Interface to be *mixed in* to the Auth activity
-      [] Make sure the code is always the same? if not, does it expire?
+      [] check for errors in the result Uri for the auth token (see TODOs) [] Make sure the code is always the same? if not, does it expire?
         [] If it does not, store
         [] If it does, but it is valid for a while, store